 For ease of reference the questions and answers are grouped in the following way:

 - 1. Administrative criteria

 - 2. Eligibility criteria

 - 3. Evaluation criteria and selection

 - 4. Regional civil society initiatives and bilateral cooperation

-- 5. Fund Operator appointment
+- 5. After selection of the Fund Operator/programme implementation

-- 6. Programme development and implementation
+- 6. Country-specific questions: Poland

+- 7. Other questions

+- 8. Abbreviations